tempelaar-team/qclab-dev/docs/user_guide/models/tully_problems.rst

 Tully 1: Simple Avoided Crossing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The simple avoided crossing model is `qc_lab.models.TullyProblemOne` and the quantum-classical Hamiltonian is given by
+The simple avoided crossing model is `qclab.models.TullyProblemOne` and the quantum-classical Hamiltonian is given by

 .. math::